Swig-DPI/Concrete_crack_detection/README.md

 ### Initial Neural Net
 The initial net I decided to implement was based off the Keras image classification blog, https://blog.keras.io/building-powerful-image-classification-models-using-very-little-data.html.
 The net consists of three convolution layers with relu activation functions, a dense layer with relu activation and 0.5 drop out and a final dense layer with a sigmoid activation function.
+* 3 convolution layers with relu activation followed by a max pooling
+  * 32 (3X3)
+  * 32 (3X3)
+  * 64 (3X3)
+* Flatten to Dense 64 layer with relu activation and 0.5 drop out
+* Final Dense 1 layer with a sigmoid activation for binary classification.

 #### Model Performance
 On paper this model looked great during training.
 Accuracies ranged from 80-90%.
 The issue was that the losses were high 1.5-1.8.
 Upon digging into this I saw that I was only testing on no crack images.
 This means I was getting only one guess on the test and train sets giving a high accuracy and high loss.